Wimmics/solid-indexer/README.md

 Go to http://localhost:3000 and click on the "Login" button to log the user in.

+If you are still logged in as `solid-indexer` (check "Your WebID is ..."), then click on "Use a different WebID".

-Use the credentials you defined at the previous step.
+Use the credentials you defined for `user` at the previous step.

 Click on "Authorize".